DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

    --gid git --home-dir /home/git --create-home git
 ```

+If you haven't already done it, you can configure the SSH daemon on your Git server to allow
+setting the `GIT_PROTOCOL` environment variable, which allows Git clients to use Git protocol
+version 2 which is more efficient.
+See the *NOTE* in the [*Disable SSH login ...* section](#disable-ssh-login-with-password) above.

 ## Create directories Forgejo will use

 Now create the directories Forgejo will use and set access rights appropriately: